MichaelShaw/tavern/README.md

 Check repeated hit rate for a given depth, how many exacts do we get.
 Check if iterative deepending helps.

+# Other
+- Move Jam + Howl to Nalgebra (it has modern Serde).

 # Santorini
 - Termination Cell + request tracking (seriously)
 - Better move ordering (domes adjacent to enemies etc.)
+- Heuristic tuning?
 - Split off productivity library with group_by, pairs, contains etc?
 Hard to tell if this is a good idea or not.

 ## Value sooner victories more valuable